Quantization Guided JPEG Artifact Correction

 For the first stage, the Y channel artifact correction network, the learning rate starts at $1 \times 10^{-3}$ and decays by a factor of 2 every 100,000 batches.
 We stop training after 400,000 batches.
 We set $\lambda$ in Equation~\ref{eq:regressionloss} to 0.05.

-For the next stage, color artifact correction network, all color channels are restored.
+For the next stage, all color channels are restored.
 The weights for the Y channel network are initialized from the previous stage and frozen during training.
 The color channel network weights are trained using a cosine annealing learning rate schedule \cite{loshchilov2016sgdr} decaying from $1 \times 10^{-3}$ to $1 \times 10^{-6}$ over 100,000 batches.